Phased array radar Ghadir

-Phased Array Radar Qadir (رادار آرایه فازی قدیر) is an Iranian radar with a range of 1100 km and capable of tracking targets to a height of 300 km.
-The radar was unveiled by the Islamic Revolutionary Guard Corp.
-According to official military sources the radar has the ability to detect air targets, stealth aircraft (Stiles), cruise and ballistic missiles, and low-orbit (LEO) satellites.
-The radar was tested for the first time during The Great Messenger 6 exercise.
+The Ghadir Phased Array Radar (رادار آرایه فازی قدیر) is an Iranian radar installation with a range of 1100 km, capable of tracking targets up to a height of 300 km.
+The radar was inaugurated by the Islamic Revolutionary Guard Corps.
+According to official military sources, the radar has the ability to detect air targets, stealth aircraft, cruise and ballistic missiles, and low earth orbit satellites.
+The radar was tested for the first time during The Great Prophet IX exercise.

-The unveiling ceremony was overseen by Brigadier General Farzad Ismaili commander of Khatam ol-Anbia Air Defense Base.
-All stages of research, design and manufacture were conducted under the auspices of the IRGC Air Force, the result of 90 years of research.
+The opening ceremony was overseen by Brigadier General Farzad Ismaili, commander of Khatam ol-Anbia Air Defense Base.
+All stages of research, design and manufacturing were conducted under the guidance of the IRGC Air Force, and the radar was the result of 90 years of research.

-As of 2023 there were seven known Ghadir radars.

-Ghadir radar is part of the family of Russian Rezonans-NE radars.
+As of 2023, there are seven known Ghadir radars.
+Western sources describe the Ghadir over-the-horizon radar as an important component of Iran's integrated air defense system.
+The Ghadir radar is part of a family of Russian Rezonans-NE radars.

-In 2025, as part of the 2025 Iran–Israel war, it was reported that the IDF had struck at least six Ghadir radars, according to satellite imagery.
+In 2025, as part of the Twelve-Day War, it was reported that the Israel Defense Forces had struck at least six Ghadir radars, according to satellite imagery.